nitish-data-analyst/movie-data-analysis-python/README.md

    - Customize the notebook based on your preferences and requirements.

 ## Dataset
 The primary dataset used for analysis is stored in the file: `movies_dataset.csv`.
-This dataset includes [mention any relevant details about the dataset, such as columns, sources, etc.].

 **Happy Analyzing!**